-1 Connect the monitor you want to use for the Mac OS environment to the monitor port (I□I) or video card port on the back panel of your computer.
+Connect the monitor you want to use for the Mac OS environment to the monitor port (I□I) or video card port on the back panel of your computer.

-WARNING Do not plug a monitor into the joystick port that comes on some models of the PC Compatibility Card, and do not plug a joystick into a monitor port (marked with the icon IOI).
+WARNING Do not plug a monitor into the joystick port marked with the icon ≜ that comes on some models of the PC Compatibility Card, and do not plug a joystick into a monitor port (marked with the icon □I).
 Serious damage can result to your equipment.

-1 Plug the middle connector on the loopback cable into the port on the PC Compatibility Card and tighten the thumbscrews.
+Plug the middle connector on the loopback cable into the port on the PC Compatibility Card and tighten the thumbscrews.